Recessed Lighting Types: How to Choose the Right Fit

 3. Fluorescent Light Bulb

-Fluorescent light bulbs provide bright, white light and are more energy-efficient than incandescent bulbs.
-They can be a good choice for kitchen or home office task lighting.
+Fluorescent light bulbs put out bright, white light and are more energy-efficient than incandescent bulbs.
+They work well for task lighting in kitchens, home offices, and workspaces where you need clear, even visibility.

 Different Types of Recessed Light Trims